r-nikhil/r-nikhil.github.io/_posts/2022-06-15-gtoinspector-startup.md

     - Everybody loved the tool and wanted a full fledged dashboard.
 Coaches were willing to pay me to work on this full time (apart from my coaching fees on newer players)

-2. Given the positive feedback from my circle (read: bubble), and the market potential, I went ahead building a MVP of the tool.
+2. Given the positive feedback from my circle (read: bubble), and the market potential, we went ahead building a MVP of the tool.
 The idea was to first launch the PLO version and then eventually expand into more popular game formats like NLHE/Tournaments.

 GTM

-- I ended up building a small internet business around the product selling to PLO professionals in India, Europe and Mexico.
-My early acquisition costs were high but I didn't pay heed due to high premiums I was charging in the early days (mostly high stakes regs)
+- We ended up building a small internet business around the product selling to PLO professionals in India, Europe and Mexico.
+Our early acquisition costs were high but we didn't pay heed due to high premiums we were charging in the early days (mostly high stakes regs)

     - *Lesson* : Keep a close eye on the acquisition channels and their corresponding costs from early on.
 A simple forecast would have helped us avoid some expensive mistakes (Lot of paid marketing)

-- Within the first month, I had almost every professional PLO player in India as a customer.
+- Within the first month, we had almost every professional PLO player in India as a customer.
 Initial customers loved it.

     - Notable Anecdotes:
         - *"A  PLO professional"*: I found out I was leaking close to 25bb/100 cold calling 2bets which I didn't realize before.
 Made me tighten up and study by calling ranges again.

         - *"A seasoned recreational PLO player"*: After you made me upload my Adda52 hand history of 3L hands, I understood that playing GTO makes money in the long run.
 Knowing that I am not skilled to deviate profitably from GTO has been eye opening.

-- When I tried to scale the business, the obvious issues started showing up.
+- When we tried to scale the business, the obvious issues started showing up.
 They included high acquisition costs, bad retention rates for foreign players and the general lack of a sizable market for such a product.

 #### Conclusion